Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <ul>
 <li>The Gallery has its own page with the same Header and Footer.</li>
 <li>It consists of 9 Images which shows Personal Trainers and Clients working out.</li>
-<li>This page give a custumer a feel for the atmosphere they can expect.</li>
+<li>This page give a customer a feel for the atmosphere they can expect.</li>
 </ul>

 ![gallery](assets/css/images/galleryread.png)